2018 Texas's 27th congressional district special election

 A special election for Texas's 27th congressional district was held on June 30, 2018, following the resignation of Rep. Blake Farenthold.
 Republican Michael Cloud won with about 54.7% of the vote, crossing the 50% threshold needed to avoid a runoff.
 Running again against Eric Holguin in the general election, he won a full term.

 Background

 The district is reliably Republican; President Donald Trump carried it by a more-than-20-point margin in 2016.

-Rep. Blake Farenthold resigned on April 6, 2018 due to allegations of sexual harassment, therefore a special election was needed in order to fill this seat until the 2018 midterms.
-Consequently on April 23, 2018, Texas Attorney General Ken Paxton approved of Governor Greg Abbott's plan to call a special election.
+Rep. Blake Farenthold resigned on April 6, 2018, due to allegations of sexual harassment, therefore a special election was needed in order to fill this seat until the 2018 midterms.
+Consequently, on April 23, 2018, Texas Attorney General Ken Paxton approved of Governor Greg Abbott's plan to call a special election.

-Michael Cloud won this election, and got to serve the remainder of Farenthold's term in the 115th Congress, until January 2019.
-He previously won the Republican runoff for the same seat, so he appeared on the November ballot where he went on to win the general election.
+Michael Cloud won this election, and served the remainder of Farenthold's term in the 115th Congress, until January 2019.
+He previously won the Republican runoff for the same seat, so he appeared on the November ballot and went on to win the general election.